 On our tour of Belgium at the end of June, we decided to see Bruges and use it as a stopover point for three days.

-Bruges is a city that is often underestimated and little considered, especially by Italian tourists, but actually has a lot to offer and it is no coincidence that its historic centre was declared a World Heritage Site in 2000.
-Practically founded by Julius Caesar, Brugge during the medieval period had its heyday as an important economic, cultural and artistic centre.
+Bruges is a city that is often underestimated and little considered, especially by Italian tourists, but which actually has a lot to offer and it is no coincidence that its historic centre was declared a World Heritage Site in 2000.
+Founded in practice by Julius Caesar, Brugge during the medieval period enjoyed its heyday as an important economic, cultural and artistic centre.

 Bruges or Brugge in Belgium is the most intriguing and important city in West Flanders.
-With its 120,000 inhabitants, it is a location of tourist interest and tradition.
+With its 120,000 inhabitants, location of tourist interest and traditions.
 Founded in the 1st century B.C. after the conquest of the territory by the Romans, today Bruges has much to offer for its many beauties that have survived to the present day.

 Where is Bruges

 Bruges is a city in Belgium in the region of West Flanders.
 It is located about 50 kilometres from Ghent and 100 kilometres from Brussels.